kalagam1/waph-kalagam1/labs/lab1/README.md

 Repository's URL: [https://github.com/MahithaKalaga-cyber/waph-mahitha.git](https://github.com/MahithaKalaga-cyber/waph-mahitha.git)

-This is a private repository for Mahitha Kalaga to store all code from the course.
+This is a private repository for Mahitha Kalaga to store all the code from the course.
 The organization of this repository is as follows.

 ### Labs